antokara/z-uno-water-monitor/README.md

 * The inclusion and interview may take longer, when S2 with PIN is enabled.
 * Inclusion time is also affected by number of channels and their size (ie. four byte sensor/meters can take twice as much to get included)
+* To be sure, go to the zwave logs of HA and check if the inclusion has timed out

 ## troubleshooting